mbeaudru/react-native-sample/readme.md

 ```

 Then delete the build folder, go back to the project's root folder and try again, this error should be solved.

+> **Note:** If it doesn't work as expected, try checking you have not forgotten any of the steps above.
+If not, please **open an issue and describe your problem**.

 ## Contributing to the project